metabase/metabase/docs/questions/query-builder/expressions/substring.md

 ## Getting a substring from the right

+Instead of using a number for the position, you'll use the formula: `1 + length([column]) - position_from_right`, where position_from_right is the number of characters you want to count from right to left.

 | Mission ID  | Agent |
 |-------------|-------|
 | 19951113006 | 006   |
 | 20061114007 | 007   |
 | 19640917008 | 008   |

-**Agent** is a custom column with the expression:
+Here, **Agent** is a custom column with the expression:

 ```
 substring([Mission ID], (1 + length([Mission ID]) - 3), 3)
 ```

-Instead of using a number for the position, you'll use the formula: `1 + length([column]) - position_from_right`, where position_from_right is the number of characters you want to count from right to left.

 ## Accepted data types